-- 4.4 Approved speakers at public access are encouraged to register with the General Manager any written, visual or audio material to be presented in support of their address to the council at public access, and to identify any equipment needs at the time of making the request to the General Manager. - 4.5 Requests to Address Council during Public Access which are received after the 12.00pm midday deadline the day prior to the Meeting are to be considered at the discretion of the Chairperson. - 4.6 Persons/community organisations wanting to speak in favour of or against items on the Agenda will be listed for Public Access in the same order the items appear on the Agenda. - 4.7 A person/community organisation is permitted one speech in favour of or against items on the Agenda.
-For avoidance of doubt a person is permitted to make one speech in favour of or against one item on the agenda.
-If that person also represents a community organisation that person is permitted to make one speech in favour of or against one item on the agenda on behalf of the community organisation, in addition to the speech they make on their own behalf. - 4.8 Five (5) minutes is allocated for speeches in favour of and against items on the Agenda (total ten (10) minutes per agenda item).
-Should there be more than one speaker addressing Council in favour of or against the recommendation of the same Agenda item, speakers will share the allocated five minutes. - 4.9 Only two (2) speeches in total in favour of and two speeches in total against an item on the agenda will be permitted.
+- 4.4 Approved speakers at public access are encouraged to register with the General Manager any written, visual or audio material to be presented in support of their address to the council at public access, and to identify any equipment needs at the time of making the request to the General Manager. - 4.5 Requests to Address Council during Public Access which are received after the 12.00pm midday deadline the day prior to the Meeting are to be considered at the discretion of the Chairperson. - 4.6 Persons wanting to speak in favour of or against items on the Agenda will be listed for Public Access in the same order the items appear on the Agenda. - 4.7 A person is permitted to speak on no more than two occasions per meeting whether that be a speech or speeches for or against items on the agenda or to make a submission or to ask a question. - 4.8 Five minutes is allocated for speeches in favour of and against items on the Agenda (total ten minutes per agenda item).
+Should there be more than one speaker addressing Council in favour of or against the recommendation of the same Agenda item, speakers will share the allocated five minutes. - 4.9 Only two speeches in total in favour of and two speeches in total against an item on the agenda will be permitted.
 If more than the permitted number of speakers apply to make representations, the general manager or their delegate may request the speakers to nominate from among themselves the persons who are to make representations to the council.
-If the speakers are not able to agree on whom to nominate to make representations, the Chairperson or their delegate is to determine who will make representations to the council. - 4.10 The Mayor will invite Councillors to ask questions of speakers at the conclusion of their speech in favour of or against an item on the Agenda. - 4.11 A person/community organisation is permitted to register one submission per meeting on matters that are not on the Agenda.
-For avoidance of doubt, if that person also represents a community organisation that person is permitted to register one submission per meeting in addition to the submission they register on their own behalf. - 4.12 Two minutes is allocated for submissions to Council on matters that are not on the Agenda. - 4.13 A person/community organisation is permitted to ask one question per meeting.
-For avoidance of doubt, if that person also represents a community organisation that person is permitted to ask one question in addition to the question they ask on their own behalf. - 4.14 One minute is allocated per question of Council. - 4.15 The Mayor, Councillors or General Manager will provide a response to questions asked of Council at the meeting if possible.
-That response will be included in the meeting minutes.
-If a response is unable to be provided the question will be taken on notice, with
+If the speakers are not able to agree on whom to nominate to make representations, the Chairperson or their delegate is to determine who will make representations to the council. - 4.10 The Mayor will invite Councillors to ask questions of speakers at the conclusion of their speech in favour of or against an item on the Agenda.
+A speaker's response to a Councillor's question is limited to one minute.